 Please be aware that the Council does not pre-evaluate applications, education, or training.
 It is incumbent upon each individual seeking licensure to ensure that his or her education, training, and experience meets the requirements of the law.

 Applicants may contact staff with questions about licensure if they are unable to find an answer to their question after reviewing the relevant application packet and the Council’s website and rules.
 Please review these resources carefully however, before contacting the Council.

 Application Processing Times

-The following figures represent the minimum, maximum, and median times for processing applications by the Council in FY2021 for purposes of 22 TAC 882.9, Established Application Processing Times.
+The following figures represent the minimum, maximum, and median times for processing initial and upgrade applications by the Council in FY2023 for purposes of 22 TAC 882.9, Established Application Processing Times.
+The average number of days it took agency staff to process these applications has also been included for convenience purposes.